ternaustralia/cmrset-examples/gee-examples/README.md

 ### Example 2 - Aggregating CMRSET for a set of Features (Spatial Aggregation)

 ![alt text](./GEE-Example2.png "Example 2 - Aggregating CMRSET for a set of Features (Spatial Aggregation)") This example illustrates how to compute the average evapotranspiration for a set of features (such as a multi-polygon/multi-point set).
 In this example we will use the Australian World Herritage Sites (which cover land) as our feature set.
-The monthly timeseries for each feature is then exported as a CSV to <a href="https://www.google.com/drive/" target="blank">Google Drive</a>.
+The monthly timeseries for each feature is then exported as a CSV to <a href="https://www.google.com/drive/" target="_blank">Google Drive</a>.

 **Execution Time:** ~8 minutes
 **Storage Required:** 16 kB (on Google Drive)